Journey 1: “I am arithmetic”

 2. ARC Purity

 Verdict: Zero RC operations.
 Correct — this program uses only int scalars (i64), which are value types requiring no reference counting.
 No ori_rc_inc, ori_rc_dec, or any RC-related calls present in the IR or disassembly.
+The AIMS unified lattice correctly classifies all values as scalars.
 OPTIMAL.

 3. Attributes & Calling Convention

-@_ori_add uses fastcc: Correct.
-Internal function benefits from fast calling convention (callee-pops, register preference).
-The nounwind attribute is present (fixed-point analysis confirms both user functions do not unwind). uwtable is present for stack unwinding support.
+@_ori_add uses fastcc with memory(none): Correct.
+Internal function benefits from fast calling convention.
+The nounwind attribute is present (fixed-point analysis confirms both user functions do not unwind). memory(none) tells LLVM that @_ori_add has no observable memory effects — it only reads its arguments and produces a return value.
+This is correct for a pure arithmetic function. uwtable is present for stack unwinding. noundef is present on both parameters and the return value.

 4. Control Flow & Block Layout